MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Conclusion

-In this article, Contoso moved its RDS deployment to Windows Virtual Desktop hosted in Azure.
+In this article, Contoso moved its RDS deployment to Azure Virtual Desktop hosted in Azure.